CHERIoT-Platform/cheriot-sail/README.md

 opam install sail
 ```

-If you haven't already, setup your environment for `opam`, otherwise you will get `make: sail: No such file or directory` as an error during compilation:
+If you haven't already, set up your environment for `opam`, otherwise you will get `make: sail: No such file or directory` as an error during compilation:

 ```
 eval (opam env)